Keys to a Successful Wedding Photo Plan | Wedding Photography Guide, Pt. 1

 - Review lead vs. second shooter timelines: Depending on how much time is set aside to cover bridal and/or groom prep, the lead and second shooters can either work together to capture the bride and then the groom, or they’ll have to split up so that the lead can photograph the bride while the second photographs the groom.
 The benefit of allowing both shooters to work together is that two shooters can capture more creative angles in less time.

-- Create a strategy for family formals: A family formal shot list is a must.
+- Create a strategy for family formals: A family formal shot list is a must in your wedding photo plan.
 One family member should be assigned to assist the photo team in assembling the family members and setting them up as the photographers work through the list.
 This allows for quicker family formal sessions and acts as a safeguard against accidentally forgetting to photograph any family members.

 - Check time of day & lighting conditions: If the couple wants that sun-drenched, golden hour look to their couple session photos, then the couples session should be scheduled for golden hour, unless you plan to recreate golden hour, which can be done!

 - Suggest day-after session for tight timelines: If the timeline is already too packed and there’s no realistic way to capture all of the amazing images that the couple wants in the allotted time, suggest a day-after session.
 This provides couples with an opportunity to get the images they really want.

 Ask your clients to create VIP lists so that you can familiarize yourself with the important people on the day of the wedding.
 Even the best wedding photo plan falls apart if you are focusing on the wrong people!
 This proves beneficial in two ways: